onecommons/unfurl/docs/configurators.rst

 Inputs
 ------

-  :main: If present, its value will be used to generate ``main.tf``.
-         If it's a string it will be treated as HCL, otherwise it will be written out as JSON.
+  :main: The contents of the root Terraform module or a path to a directory containing the Terraform configuration.
+If it is a directory path, the configurator will treat it as a local Terraform module.
+Otherwise, if ``main`` is a string it will be treated as HCL and if it is a map, it will be written out as JSON.
+(See the note below about HCL in YAML.)
+If omitted, the configurator will look in ``get_dir("spec.home")`` for the Terraform configuration.
-  :tfvars: A map of Terraform variables to passed to the main Terraform module.
+  :tfvars: A map of Terraform variables to passed to the main Terraform module or a string equivalent to ".tfvars" file.
-  :dir:  The directory to execute Terraform in.
-Default: equivalent to get_dir("spec.home")
+  :workdir:  String indicating the project location to execute Terraform in (see `get_dir`).
+Default: "home"
   :command: Path to the ``terraform`` executable.
 Default: "terraform"
   :resultTemplate: A map that corresponds to the Terraform state JSON file,
     See the Terraform providers' schema documentation for details but top-level keys will include "resources" and "outputs".